ethannguyens/ctm/README.md

-# CTM Reac Redux Word Count Prime
+# CTM React-Redux Word Count Prime

 > An React-Redux Webpack project to read data from a text file and identify if the repeat of the word is prime or not